(949) 407-8904 Mon - Fri 08:00 - 17:00 1940 East Deere Avenue, Suite 100, Santa Ana, CA 92705, USA

 This silvery element sits at number 13 on the periodic table, and while it’s highly reactive, that’s part of what makes it so useful.
-It bonds easily with other elements, forming materials we rely on daily, across aerospace, electronics, food packaging, construction, and beyond.
+It bonds easily with other elements, forming materials that we rely on daily across various industries, including aerospace, electronics, food packaging, construction, and beyond.

 And then there’s the aluminum sputtering target — a special form used in high-tech fields like semiconductors, LED displays, photovoltaic panels, and even fuel cells.
 Fancy, yes — but also very real and increasingly important.